RKIzmailov/movie-advisor-rag/README.md

   The ingestion script is located in `ingest.py`.

-  Since the application uses Elasticsearch, the container with ES also runs automatically within `ingest.py`.
+  Since the application uses `Elasticsearch`, the container with ES also runs automatically within `ingest.py`.
 Therefore, the ingestion script is executed at the startup of the application.

   It is triggered inside `rag.py` when we import it.

-**d) Technologies**
+**d) Monitoring and Evaluation**

-  - `Python 3.12`
-  - `Docker` to run Elasticsearch
-  - `Elasticsearch` for full-text search
-  - `OpenAI` as an LLM
-  - `Flask` as the API interface
+  The system incorporates comprehensive monitoring and evaluation mechanisms to ensure quality and efficiency:

+  - **User Feedback Collection:** User feedback is continuously gathered to assess satisfaction and accuracy.
+  - **LLM-based Evaluation:** We employ an "LLM-as-a-Judge" approach to automatically evaluate the quality of each generated response.
+  - **Performance Metrics:** Key metrics, including response generation time, token usage, and LLM cost, are tracked.
+  - **Visualization:** All monitoring data is consolidated and visualized in Grafana, providing real-time insights and performance analytics.

+  Check the [Monitoring and Visualization](#3-monitoring-and-visualisation) for details.

+**e) Containerization**

+  To streamline the setup of dependencies, a `docker-compose` configuration is provided for `PostgreSQL` and `Grafana`.
+This configuration simplifies the process of setting up and managing these required services.

+  Additionally, `Elasticsearch` is included in a Docker container that runs automatically as part of the `ingest.py` script.

+**f) Reproducibility**

+  I hope the following instructions are clear and straightforward.
+The dataset is readily accessible, and running the code is designed to be easy and efficient.
+If you encounter any issues or have questions, please feel free to reach out.

 ## 1.3.
 Data Description